 Alcohol Rehab for Women in California

 Women with substance use disorders have unique challenges requiring holistic treatments.
-The proper treatment should address root causes and set the patients on a solid path of recovery.
+The proper treatment should address root causes and set the clients on a solid path of recovery.
 Gender-specific treatment programs can help address challenges that are specific to women.

 New Directions for Women offers alcohol addiction treatment to women of all ages.
 NDFW offers detox, residential, partial hospitalization, intensive outpatient, and sober living programs to women struggling with alcohol abuse.
 Contact us today to learn more about our addiction treatment program.